-Name of Student(s) E-mail
+Name of Student (s) E-mail

-Voice Type/Instrument (s) Teacher
+Voice Type/Instrument(s) Teacher Teacher

-Type of Recital: (circle e one)
+Type of Recital: (select one)

-Recital Composition Recital Non-Required Recital 50-60 minutes) AFTER all required recitals are set, you may use any available time
+Junior Recital (30-45 minutes) Senior Recital Co (50-60 minutes) mposition Recital Non-Requin red Recital AFTER all required recitals are set, you may use any available time

-Recital Date (please contact Connie to check availability before submitting this form)
+Recital I Date (please contact Willie to check x availability before submitting this form)

-Time Venue: Concert Hall; Music Box
+Time Venue: Concer t Hall; Music Box

-Collaborating Po erformers
+Collabora ting Performers

-Set-up Requirements:
+Set-up Requiren nents:

+(NOTE: usa Approximate No. ge of historic keyboards mi of Stands needed?
+Yes No ; Chamber C ast be PRE-approved by Dr. Lindsay J ohnson (lmjohnson@umbc.edu)

-Will you have a reception needed?
-Yes No (if yes, complete reverse side) on?
-Yes No sponsibility of student (including set-up and clean-up) Instructor Signature, agreeing to this request: X
+Any technical sup oport needed?
+Yes No (if yes, comp lete reverse side)

+• eception?
+Yess the responsibility of studen No tt (including set-up and clean-up)

+X Signature, agreeing to th

+Please attach a screenshot of approval to th e googie form

+NOTE: for Junior, Senior, and Composition recitals:

-A Recital Hearing must Edited & Type do not have the be successfully completed 30 days in advance of recital date. d Program Copy Due at the Hearing.
-NOTE: You will not pass your hearing if you program copy.
-Faculty jury will sign this program if you pass the Hearing - bring the to music office immediately following the hearing.
-Also, e-mail a complete program bc.edu.
+A Recital Hearing must be successfully completed 30 days in advance of recital date.

+Edited & Typed Program Copy Due at the Hearing.
+NOTE: You will not pass your hearing if you do not have the program copy.
+Faculty jury will sign this program if you pass the Hearing - bring the signed program to music office immediately following the hearing.
+Also, e-mail a complete program to fislam@umbc.edu.

 Paid?
+Fees must accompany this request.
+Please make 2 separate checks, both payable to UMBC Music Department.

-Fees must accompa Recital Fee (\$25.00) Audio Only Recording •
+Recital Fee (\$25.00) (mandatory)

+Audio Only Recording Fee (\$50.00)

+OR

+Audio & Video Recording Fee (\$125.00)